Char1iee/NBA_Odds_Analysis/README.md

 For this test prediction, both moneyLine and spread are extremely close to the actual values (<0.01 away), while total and secondHalfTotal are also quite well predicted (0.02 and 0.08 off respectively).
 Score is actually somewhat close to the actual value this time at <0.3 away.

-Analysis:
+### Discussion
+#### Model 1 (ANN):
+Our first model was kept pretty simple.
+Our model was very quick to early stop and was very good at predicting the moneyline and struggled at predicting the score.
+Possible improvements could be made by testing with more activation functions and optimizers.

+##### Next 2 Models
+One of the next models that we're thinking of building is the RNN.
+This is due to the fact that our data can be interpreted as a time series, where we want to predict the next point in the series.
+In this case, an RNN would be able to generate a robust representation of each team, which could then be used for the final prediction step.
+The benefit of doing this over a traditional NN is that it will be better equipped to handle how each team changes over time, and be better able to predict how that team will be for a timestep that hasn't been seen before, which is what our current test set is composed of.

+#### Model 2 (RNN):
+##### Analysis of train loss, val loss, and test loss
+For all predictions targets except moneyLine, our train loss was less than our validation loss which was less than our test loss.
+For moneyLine, train loss was less than test loss which was less than val loss.
+This weird trend might be due to moneyLine being inherently predictable, or not well captured by our model structure.
+It might also be due to it's relatively low errors in general making not as important of a target to minimize for our model than our other targets, which all had higher errors in general.

+##### Conclusion
+Overall, the errors for each of our prediction targets were lower than what we had for our first model, making the 2nd model a definite upgrade over the 1st model.
+The test error of 0.1595 was also significantly less than model 1's test error of 0.2536.
+We conclude that it has excellent predictive power, as signaled by its relatively lower losses for each prediction target.
+To further improve it, we could spend more time tuning the hyperparameters, or adding more RNN layers.
+We could also try expanding more of our features to see if that might help capture some previously unnoticed trends.

+##### Next model
+For our next model, we plan on using a Convolutional Neural Network that convolves over the same feature for the previous k games played by each team.
+This model showed promise for the same reason as the RNN: it is built to account for changes/constants over time.
+We were interested in the seasonal variant of the base ARIMA because we suspected that teams would have varying performance based on seasonal changes (not the season variable but month or day of weekm for example), which we hoped this variant would be able to capture.
+This model will function somewhat similarly to the RNN, using the past k games for each team to create some kind of rich encoding of that team's recent history, and using those encodings to make our final predictions through a few dense layers.
+We switched to a CNN instead of the SARIMA model that we were planning on using because ultimately we wanted to explore models that were more relevant to this course, and because we believed that the Convolutional layers might be able to capture unique patterns that may not simply be a moving average (which a SARIMA would rely on).

+#### Model 3 (CNN):
 Overall, it is clear that moneyLine is consistently well predicted, and so are spread, total, and secondHalfTotal, which is consistent with the low MSEs that we calculated.
 Score, on the other hand, seems to be consistently close to 0, which by definition of standardization, is the mean of the data.
 This suggests that our model might lack variance when predicting score, choosing instead to predict the 'safe' values which are close to the center of the data.
 This further explains why the MSE of score was so much higher than the other prediction targets even considering their different scaling techniques.
 The individual samples that we selected this time from the training, valid, and test sets did not necessarily reflect how well the sets were predicted overall (since we only looked at so few samples), but the general relationship between how well each of our prediction targets were predicted did manifest.

-### Discussion
-Initially, we wanted to try using is an SARIMA (Seasonal Auto-Regressive Integrated Moving Average).
-This model showed promise for the same reason as the RNN: it is built to account for changes/constants over time.
-We chose the seasonal variant of the base ARIMA because we suspected that teams would have varying performance based on seasonal changes (not the season variable but like month or day of week for example), which we hoped this variant would be able to capture.
-We instead chose to do a CNN to focus on the models discussed in-class

 ### Collaboration